denimandsteel/thisisourstop/README.md

 ## Todo

+- look at using media queries for retina (that way we can use background images in css)
 - instructions for installation on other platforms (eg. no.de)
 - <del>database backends for comments and stops</del>
 - cookies/sessions for recent stops